FAQ

 When is a Principal Designer required?

-A Principal Designer is required on projects that fall within the scope of the Building Regulations and require Building Control approval.
-The requirement applies where there is more than one designer involved in the project.
+A Principal Designer is required on projects that fall within the scope of the Building Regulations where more than one designer

 The role exists to plan, manage, and coordinate design work in relation to building safety and regulatory compliance.